fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 ➤ Dmitry Zinoviev
 Author of _Data Science Essentials in Python_

-This book is the missing lab absent from every comprehensive Python book.
+This course is the missing lab absent from every comprehensive Python book.

 ➤ Frank Ruiz
 Principal Site Reliability Engineer, Box, Inc.